-- “I have a copy of your loan docs that I’ll leave with you for review.
-You have 3-days to go over them & if you’re not happy, you can cancel the transaction.
+- "I have a copy of your loan docs that I'll leave with you for review.
+You have 3-days to go over them and if you're not happy, you can cancel the transaction.
 Note: 3-day RTC is only applicable for owner-occupied property.

 - Would you like to call your Loan Officer?

 - Let's take a look at your Note or, Let's take a look at the Truth-in-Lending Statement.